adammeh/chaos-engineering-tutorial/pod-failure/intro.md

 5. Understand how Kubernetes self-healing contributes to reliability in DevOps.

 ### Intended Learning Outcomes

+After this tutorial, you should be able to:
 1. Explain the purpose of chaos engineering and why it matters in DevOps.
 2. Describe the roles of Pods, Deployments, and Services in Kubernetes.
 3. Interpret the behavior of a system under controlled Pod failure.